7. Database access

 If you define a data source as an ODBC data source using the ODBC Data Source Administrator, these parameters have already been specified and saved.
 In that case, you simply need to pass the DSN parameter, which provides the DSN name of the data source.
 This is what is done here:

-' preparing the database connection
+' preparing the connection to the comic

 Dim articlesConn As OdbcConnection = Nothing ' the connection